To Fight Virus, Trump Extends Social Distancing Guidelines For 30 More Days

 Updated 8:13 p.m.
 ET

-President Trump said on Sunday that federal guidelines urging Americans to social distance to slow the spread of the coronavirus will remain in place for another month.
+President Trump said on Sunday that federal guidelines urging Americans to social distance to slow the spread of the coronavirus will remain in place for another month and could last until June.

+Under the recommendations, the Trump administration is imploring people to avoid restaurants, bars and other situations involving more than 10 people and restrict traveling to trips deemed essential.

 "During this period, it's very important that everyone follow the guidelines," Trump said at a news conference in the Rose Garden.
 "The better you do, the faster this whole nightmare will end."